Download the audio Click to Play, Right Click to Save As

 “This evening I shall relate to my wife what I heard of the conversation between the bull and the donkey, and then I must surely die.
 And therefore this is my last farewell.
 May Allah be praised and always be with you.”

-And so saying, he went about the family and servants distributing small gifts so that the would remember him well.
+And so saying, he went about the family and servants distributing small gifts so that they would remember him well.

-Now when Sherehezade reached this part of the story, she said to the Sultan:
+Now when Scheherazade reached this part of the story, she said to the Sultan:

 All of the merchant’s household was in tears and even the dogs got to hear of the terrible news and began to howl.
 Only the cockerel strutted about the farm looking as proud and as pleased with himself as usual.
 He made his call to the hens: